SciML/DifferentialEquations.jl/docs/src/man/callback_functions.md

 NLsolve) is used to find the exact timepoint of the event.
 This can be computationally costly for large systems and thus there's an option to turn it off.

+The next option is to allow for termination on event.
+This will make the ODE solver stop when the event happens.
+For example, if we set it to true in our example, then the ODE solver will return the solution the first time the ball hits the ground.
+Whether it will save the "overshot" point or the "true end" depends on whether rootfinding is used.

 Lastly, you can also tell the solver to decrease Δt after the event occurs.
 This can be helpful if the discontinuity changes the problem immensely.
 Using the full power of the macro, we can define an event as